imasmitja/RLforUTracking/README.md

 # Deep Reinforcement Learning methods for Underwater target Tracking
 <img src="https://github.com/imasmitja/RLforUTracking/blob/main/logos/RLforUTracking_logo.PNG" width="262" height="202"/>

-This is a set of tools developed to train an agen (and multiple agents) to find the optimal path to localize and track a target (and multiple targets).
+This is a set of tools developed to train an agent (and multiple agents) to find the optimal path to localize and track a target (and multiple targets).

 The deep Reinforcement Learning (RL) algorithms implemented are: